 Mac OS X 10.9 and newer bundles a new browser plug-in.
 What is this newest Apple innovation used for?
 It is loaded in Opera, Firefox, and every other web browser.
 I’m no fan of strange new software appearing on my systems (especially plug-ins and add-ons).
 Thus, I did a little investigation of this new Mavericks “feature.”

 Mac OS X 10.9 “Mavericks” introduced a new web browser plug-in called “Default Browser Helper”.
-As usual, Apple have not been forthcoming with details about the purpose of its not-very-shiny new plug-in.
+As usual, Apple hasn’t been forthcoming with details about the purpose of its not-very-shiny new plug-in.
 The only information offered by the plug-in itself is “Provides information about the default web browser”.
-It is not clear who the information is provided to (websites already know it) nor what it is for.
+It isn’t clear who the information is provided to (websites already know it) nor what it’s for.

 The plug-in is very simple.
 It only contains one test called